VikParuchuri/marker/README.md

   - GPU only: run `pip install torch` to install other torch dependencies.
   - CPU only: Uninstall torch with `poetry remove torch`, then follow the [CPU install](https://pytorch.org/get-started/locally/) instructions.

+- Optional: Install system requirements, only needed if using `ocrmypdf` as the ocr backend
+  - Optional: Install tesseract 5 by following [these instructions](https://notesalexp.org/tesseract-ocr/html/) or running `scripts/install/tesseract_5_install.sh`.
+  - Install ghostscript > 9.55 by following [these instructions](https://ghostscript.readthedocs.io/en/latest/Install.html) or running `scripts/install/ghostscript_install.sh`.
+  - Install other requirements with `cat scripts/install/apt-requirements.txt | xargs sudo apt-get install -y`
+  - Set the tesseract data folder path
+    - Find the tesseract data folder `tessdata` with `find / -name tessdata`.
+Make sure to use the one corresponding to the latest tesseract version if you have multiple.
+    - Create a `local.env` file in the root `marker` folder with `TESSDATA_PREFIX=/path/to/tessdata` inside it

 ## Mac

+- Install python requirements
+  - `poetry install`
+  - `poetry shell` to activate your poetry venv

 - Optional: Install system requirements from `scripts/install/brew-requirements.txt`, only needed if using `ocrmypdf` for OCR
   - Set the tesseract data folder path
     - Find the tesseract data folder `tessdata` with `brew list tesseract`
     - Create a `local.env` file in the root `marker` folder with `TESSDATA_PREFIX=/path/to/tessdata` inside it
-- Install python requirements
-  - `poetry install`
-  - `poetry shell` to activate your poetry venv

 # Usage